Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 Ans:

-• Assign the billable expense to a customer or project.
+• Users can mark these expenses as billable and assign them to a specific customer or project.

 Ans: